Leo Hale Taylor: Archbishop

 At the beginning of his tenure, the Abeokuta, Oyo and Ibadan Diocese was within the Archdiocese of Lagos.
 Taylor had the zeal of the early missionaries in West Africa, he spoke Yoruba and was known to sometimes correct the Yoruba interpreter.
-He was also an avid cyclist and frequently traveled to out stations by road or forest path to practice the sacrament of confirmation or administer to a dying baptized catholic.
+He was also an avid cyclist and frequently traveled to out stations by road or forest path to practice the sacrament of confirmation or minister to a dying baptized Catholic.

 To progress the mission of the church in Lagos and to close a gap in the need for elementary school teachers, Taylor established a teachers training school, Blessed Murumba's College at Ile-Ife in 1944.
-In 1943, he founded the Eucharistic Heart of Jesus Sisters at Ibonwon, an institution that practiced chastity and vows to poverty.
+In 1943, he founded the Eucharistic Heart of Jesus Sisters at Ibonwon, an institution that practices chastity and vows to poverty.

 In 1951, Taylor accepted a request from Dominican fathers to manage a new parish in Yaba.
 The fathers came from St Alberts Province in Chicago.
 The Parish is now called St Dominic's Parish, Yaba.